tomhuang12/awesome-k8s-resources/readme.md

 - :green_heart:[Kubernetes The Hard Way](https://github.com/kelseyhightower/kubernetes-the-hard-way) :fire::fire::fire::fire::fire: - Kubernetes The Hard Way guides you through bootstrapping a highly available Kubernetes cluster with end-to-end encryption between components and RBAC authentication.
 - [Troubleshooting Kubernetes deployments](https://learnk8s.io/a/troubleshooting-kubernetes.pdf) - A flow chart to troubleshoot a kubernetes deployment in case of issues
 - [A Guide to the Kubernetes Networking Model](https://sookocheff.com/post/kubernetes/understanding-kubernetes-networking-model/) - A in-depth run-through of Kubernetes networking
+- [Writing Your First Kubernetes Operator](https://medium.com/faun/writing-your-first-kubernetes-operator-8f3df4453234) - In this article, we’ll see how to build and deploy your first Kubernetes Operator using the Operator SDK.
+- [Production grade Kubernetes Monitoring using Prometheus](https://medium.com/faun/production-grade-kubernetes-monitoring-using-prometheus-78144b835b60) - A in-depth guide to deploy Prometheus monitoring solution.
-- [How to deploy a production-grade Kubernetes cluster on AWS](https://gruntwork.io/guides/kubernetes/how-to-deploy-production-grade-kubernetes-cluster-aws/#use-eks) - This guide will walk you through the process of configuring a production-grade Kubernetes cluster on AWS.
+- [Configuring HA Kubernetes cluster on bare metal servers with kubeadm](https://medium.com/faun/configuring-ha-kubernetes-cluster-on-bare-metal-servers-with-kubeadm-1-2-1e79f0f7857b) - A guide to standing up a HA Kubernetes cluster on bare metal servers with kubeadm.
+- [Introduction to Using Google Kubernetes Engine; Explain Like I’m Five!](https://medium.com/faun/google-kubernetes-engine-explain-like-im-five-1890e550c099) - Creating your first managed Kubernetes cluster on Google Kubernetes Engine using Terraform.
 - [Amazon EKS Best Practices Guide for Security](https://aws.github.io/aws-eks-best-practices/) - This guide provides advice about protecting information, systems, and assets that are reliant on EKS while delivering business value through risk assessments and mitigation strategies.
 - [Amazon EKS Node Drainer](https://github.com/aws-samples/amazon-k8s-node-drainer) - A guide and an example to cordon and evict all evictable pods from an EC2 node being terminated.
-- [Amazon EKS Workshop](https://www.eksworkshop.com/) - A comprehensive guide and list of tutorials to work with Amazon EKS.
-- [Moduler and Scalable Amazon EKS Architecture](https://s3.amazonaws.com/aws-quickstart/quickstart-amazon-eks/doc/amazon-eks-architecture.pdf) - A deployment guide that provides step-by-step instructions for deploying Amazon EKS clusters.

 ### Blogs and Videos
 - [10 most common mistakes using kubernetes](https://blog.pipetail.io/posts/2020-05-04-most-common-mistakes-k8s/)